Kalaburagi: Government and politics

 Kalaburagi has been home to two ex-chief ministers of Karnataka, namely Veerendra Patil (1968–1971, 1988–1992) and Dharam Singh (2004–2006); both belonged to the Indian National Congress party.

 Kalaburagi comes under Kalaburagi Lok Sabha constituency.
-Umesh.
-G. Jadhav from Bharatiya Janata Party (BJP) is the Member of Parliament (MP) since 2019.
+Radhakrishna Doddamani from Indian National Congress (INC) is the Member of Parliament (MP) since 2024.
 Mallikarjun Kharge (born 21 July 1942) is an Indian politician, who is the current president of the Indian National Congress, and Member of Parliament, Rajya Sabha from Karnataka since 16 February 2021.
 He was also Leader of the Opposition in Rajya Sabha from 16 February 2021 to 1 October 2022.
 He was the Former Minister of Railways and Minister of Labour and Employment in the Government of India.
 Kharge was a Member of Parliament for Gulbarga, Karnataka from 2009 to 2019.

 Kalaburagi city has two Vidhan Sabha constituencies: Kalaburagi Uttar (North) and Kalaburagi Dakshin (South).
 Both are part of the Kalaburagi Lok Sabha constituency.
-The MLA for Kalaburagi Uttar is Kaneez Fatima from Indian National Congress, while the MLA for Kalaburagi Dakshin is Dattatraya C. Patil Revoor from the Bharatiya Janata Party.
+The MLA for Kalaburagi Uttar is Kaneez Fatima from Indian National Congress, while the MLA for Kalaburagi Dakshin is from Indian National congress (2023).